-Operand 3 = Operand 1 < function> Operand 2
+Operand 3 = Operand 1 < function > Operand 2

-where Operand 1 is always a working register (i.e., the Addressing mode can only be Register Direct) which is referred to as Wb.
+where Operand 1 is always a working register (i.e., the addressing mode can only be register direct), which is referred to as Wb.
 Operand 2 can be a W register, fetched from data memory or a 5-bit literal.
-The result location can be either a W register or a data memory location.
+The result location can be either a W register or an address location.
 The following addressing modes are supported by MCU instructions:

-- Register Direct
+- · Register Direct

-- Register Indirect
+- · Register Indirect

-- Register Indirect Post-modified
+- · Register Indirect Post-modified

-- Register Indirect Pre-modified
+- · Register Indirect Pre-modified

 - 5-bit or 10-bit Literal